 - A. Handlers may not leave the service animal in the care or responsibility of another individual, or tied or tethered to any College property, including and not limited to buildings, railing, bike racks, fire hydrants, fences, sign posts, benches and trees.
 Service animals may not be left in vehicles, be outside of the control of their handler, and may not be allowed to run freely anywhere on campus. - B. To the extent possible, handlers should mitigate any disruption or interference caused by the service animal to College activities including and not limited to teaching, services or administrative activities. - C. At all times, the well-being of the service animal is the sole responsibility of the handler.
 The handler is also responsible for properly cleaning up any waste created by the animal and any property damage or injuries caused by the animal.
 Should the handler not take appropriate precautions to prevent property damage or injury to the College community, the handler may be asked to remove the service animal from College property, and may be subject to action under applicable College policies. - IV.
 Animals that are not trained to perform a task directly related to a disability, such as emotional support animals, therapy animals and pets, may not be brought onto campus.
-Exceptions include service animals, service animals in training, laboratory animals, K-9s engaged in training or official duties and animals to be used for previously approved instructional or special programs.
-To the extent that students reside in on-campus housing, please refer to the University of Central Florida's policy regarding service and assistance animals in the residence hall. - V. Conflicting Disabilities Allergies and fear of animals are not valid reasons for denying access to a service animal.
-Should an individual have a disability that precipitates an allergic or adverse reaction and expects to come into regular contact with the animal, the individual should contact the College's ODHR/Leave and Access Services Department or the Office of Students with Disabilities, as applicable.
+Exceptions include service animals, service animals in training, laboratory animals, K-9s engaged in training or official duties and animals to be used for previously approved instructional or special programs. - V. Conflicting Disabilities Allergies and fear of animals are not valid reasons for denying access to a service animal.
+Should an individual have a disability that precipitates an allergic or adverse reaction and expects to come into regular contact with the animal, the individual should contact the College's ODHR/Leave and Access Services Department or the Office for Students with Disabilities, as applicable.
 Any individual seeking accommodations must present appropriate medical documentation related to their disability to the responsible office and action shall be taken to consider the needs of both individuals with disabilities.
 Note: While the College is committed to providing reasonable accommodations to all individuals with disabilities, the removal of the service animal is very unlikely.